 If the IRS admits that you cannot pay your back tax, doesn’t it make sense to follow up your Currently Uncollectible status with an Offer in Compromise petition and clean up your back tax once and for all?
 We believe that if you are Currently Uncollectible that you should continue and clean up your back debt altogether.

 You should consult with a Tax Professional.
-If you would like to speak to us, the team at Flat Fee Tax Service welcomes your call.
+If you would like to speak to us, the team at Flat Fee Tax Relief welcomes your call.